NVIDIAGameWorks/NRDSample/README.md

 - If [Smart Command Line Arguments extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments) is installed, all command line arguments will be loaded into corresponding window
 - The executables can be found in `_Build`.
 The executable loads resources from `_Data`, therefore please run the samples with working directory set to the project root folder (needed pieces of the command line can be found in `3-Run NRD sample` script)

-## Minimum Requirements
+## Requirements

-Any Ray Tracing compatible GPU:
+Any ray tracing compatible GPU.
-- RTX 3000 series
-- RTX 2000 series
-- GTX 1660 (Ti, S)
-- GTX 1000 series (GPUs with at least 6GB of memory)
-- AMD RX 6000 series

 ## Usage